 Releasing butterflies and watching them fly for the first time is always thrilling!
 My boys cheer and follow them throughout the yard.

 1. But when to release butterflies after hatching?
 When a butterfly ecloses (emerges) from a chrysalis, it’s wings will be floppy and damp.
-Allow the butterfly to dry its wings in the caterpillar habitat for 1–2 hours.
+Allow the butterfly to dry its wings in the caterpillar habitat for about 2 hours.
 After this time, the butterfly will be ready to fly.

 If desired, you could also provide the butterfly with watermelon, orange slices, fresh nectar flowers or a honey-water solution containing 9 parts distilled water and 1 part raw honey.
 Pour the honey water solution onto a clean paper towel, then place the saturated paper towel on a plate or small plastic lid, such as a sour cream lid.
 (We don’t typically do this, because we always release our butterflies as soon as they are ready to fly.)